-Michael Bellemo and Cat Mcleod reflect on this inspired first commission: Cocoon House in Victoria’s Otway Ranges.
+Michael Bellemo and Cat Mcleod of Bellemo and Cat reflect on this inspired first commission: Cocoon House in Victoria’s Otway Ranges.
 The project explores tensions between the poetic and pragmatic, a theme that continues in their work.

 Cocoon is the embodiment of one of the foundations of our partnership – the tension between the poetic and the pragmatic.
 Allowing neither element to dominate creates the elastic space in which we work best.
 We don’t want to sit in a broom cupboard of a room for the sake of a moment of awe, nor do we want a room so fine there is no broom cupboard allowed.
 It’s like finding the magic in a bowl of porridge.